-The good news is, you can!
-When it comes to looking for places to trim expense, your HVAC system can be that prime target you’re looking for to cut costs.
+The answer lies in controlling your HVAC system according to real-time demand.
+When it comes to looking for places to trim expense, your HVAC system can be a prime target to cut costs.

-We’re not just talking about using programmable thermostats or other building automation time-of-day schedules to turn the HVAC on during typical work hours and to set back at night.
+Demand-controlled HVAC is not just about using programmable thermostats or other building automation time-of-day schedules to turn the HVAC on during typical work hours and to set back at night.
 New technology can take this concept much further: creating zoned spaces that occupants can control according to their comfort needs, and even detecting when people are actually occupying each individual space in your office, and adjusting those modern HVAC systems accordingly.

 Read on to learn about three components of modern HVAC systems that can help you significantly decrease your facility’s energy expenses.